halal-beef/Dell-Latitude-7x90-Touchpad/README.md

 I wanted to help such people out

-## What would i lose over the actual windows precision drivers if they were on windows 8/8.1?
+## What would i lose over the actual windows precision drivers if they were on windows 7/8/8.1?

 Nothing really, at most probably like that cool zoom feature if you get what i mean

+ON WINDOWS 7 YOU WILL LOSE MULTITOUCH DRAGGING, this is fine tho since bringing the trackpad to edge while dragging will make it still drag albeit it slowly

 ## Prerequisites